polterguy/hyper-ide/README.md

 One of my primary reasons for creating Hyper IDE, was actually due to that Visual Studio on my Mac computer started becoming extremely sluggish and slow.
 Particularly for some operations, such as editing CSS and JavaScript files.
-This became increasingly annoying for me, until I figured I'd simply *"port Visual Studio to the web"*, and create my own alternative for editing my code, 100% based upon JavaScript, HTML, CSS and the web.
+This became increasingly annoying for me, until I figured I'd simply *'port Visual Studio to the web'*, and create my own alternative for editing my code, 100% based upon JavaScript, HTML, CSS, and the web.
 The performance of Hyper IDE is hence surprisingly good, and in fact for most operations, it performs far better than Visual Studio - At least the Xamarin/Mac version I tend to mostly use.